michaeldayreads/reference/terms.md

 ```

 Though PUT may map to both create and update.
 When used for create, we would be specifying the URI for the new resource, rather than having it returned after a POST.

+# Test

+This is a test entry that I will check in a branch.

 # Testing aka Quality